Humans-Machines/styleguide/html-css-sass/README.md

 ### Declaration Comments

 Oftentimes we want to comment on specific declarations (i.e. lines) in a ruleset.

-To do this we can use a kind of reverse footnote like so:
+To do this we can:

-- Always use comments to explain non-obvious declarations
-- Either use the reverse footnote approach
+- use a kind of reverse footnote (streber style)
-- or insert a simple end-of-line comment
+- insert a simple end-of-line comment

 **Do**